 You will need to read in the PDB file for this RNA (see Exercise 2).
 In this exercise, you will be using the 1GID.shifted.pdb file.

-In your MMB folder, you should see the following files: 1GID.shifted.pdb and commands.RNA-homology-modeling.dat.
-If you do not see them, make sure you are in your MMB folder (see Exercise 0).
+In your examples folder, you should see the following files: 1GID.shifted.pdb and commands.P6ab-threading.dat (see Exercise 0).

 Copy 1GID.shifted.pdb to last.1.pdb by typing the following in your command prompt/terminal window: